-Bart and Daphne have worked for many years with acclaimed graphic designer, Chuck House of Icon Design Group to create the original Wheeler Farms label.
-Chuck is part of a team that has been responsible for numerous iconic Napa & beyond wine labels).
+Bart and Daphne worked with acclaimed graphic designer Chuck House of Icon Design Group to create the original Wheeler Farms label.
+Chuck is part of a team that has been responsible for numerous iconic Napa & beyond wine labels.
 Wanting to honor history on the label representing a specific time period (the late 1800’s), Chuck researched old USDA records and located images depicting the ‘ideal’ grape bunches with images of a number of varieties.
 He adapted these images for their own labels – including a Sauvignon Blanc and Cabernet Sauvignon.